-- DO NOT stop to collect personal belongings. - Act quickly and quietly. - DO NOT attempt to pass others on your way to the place of assembly. - THE ASSEMBLY POINT for Pearson House is at the front of Bedstone Court.
-You need to line up in silence in dorm order a prefect or head of house will take the register.
+- DO NOT stop to collect personal belongings. - Act quickly and quietly. - DO NOT attempt to pass others on your way to the place of assembly. - THE ASSEMBLY POINT for Pearson House is on Top 10.
+You need to line up in silence by registration group your form tutor will take the register.